Thursday, February 28, 2019

 • Mandating Special Days Of Obligation Is A Sign Of Apostasy:

 -The New Testament nowhere requires the observation of any "holy days of obligation."
 In fact, we have been given the liberty of deciding which days that we individually choose to observe to be specifically glorifying God (Romans 14:1-6; Colossians 2:13-17).
 We should be glorifying Him on a daily basis.
 We should always be serving Him.
-But mandating the observance of certain "holidays" on the other members of the church is a sign of spiritual apostasy (Galatians 4:9-11).
+But mandating the observance of certain "holidays" on other members of the church is legalism (Galatians 4:9-11).

 Saturday, February 23, 2019